-Finding the optimum balance between the size of your goat herd and the available forage is critical for successful grazing management, regardless of whether your farm is on a continuous or a rotational grazing system.
-Here we explain how many goats per acre is acceptable.
+Finding the optimum balance between the size of your goat herd and the available forage is critical for successful grazing management.
+Regardless of whether your farm is on a continuous or a rotational grazing system, here we will explain how many goats per acre is acceptable.

-As much as you don’t want to underutilize the farm’s capacity, it is always better to reduce the number of goats when the space is limited because you might end up straining both your resources and the poor livestock.
+It is almost always better to have lower stocking rates compared to higher.
+As much as you don’t want to underutilize the farm’s capacity, it is always better to reduce the number of goats when the space is limited because you might end up straining your land or animals.

-Making this decision would be much easier if you had a way to determine the capacity of your farm to accommodate healthy goats.
-Knowing the recommended number of goats per acre is a good place to start.
+Knowing the recommended number of goats per acre is a good place to start in making a decision on how high of a stocking rate to have.
 This article is dedicated to helping you arrive at this figure based on the specific conditions on your farm.

 How Many Goats Per Acre

 When determining what is the ideal number of goats per acre, consider the average farm can support approximately six to eight goats per acre of land.
 This is if the said acre of land has sufficient quality forage to sustain the goats.
-The capacity to sustain goats can reduce drastically if the quality of forage is wanting.
+The capacity to sustain goats can reduce drastically if the quality of forage is low.
+Higher quality pastures can generally support larger herds, but keep in mind, over-grazing your land will create lower quality pastures.

-Other variables besides the quality of forage affect the number of goats per acre your land can sustain.
+Other variables, besides the quality of forage, will affect the number of goats per acre your land can sustain.
 If you wish to expand your herd, some adjustments must be made to ensure the space is sufficient for their grazing and browsing needs.
-Keep reading to get more insights about your land’s optimal goat rearing capacity.
+Keep an eye on your land to see if the plants are being over-grazed.
+If the herd density is too high, good quality plants will start to diminish as low quality plants take their place.

 How Big Is an Acre of Land

-An acre of land occupies 43,560 square feet, approximately 208 feet by 208 feet if you visualize it as a square.
-If this technical illustration still doesn’t make sense, we’ll compare it with an American football field.
-A standard football field is 57,600 square feet, which makes an acre of land three quarters the size of the field.
+An acre of land occupies 43,560 square feet, approximately 208 feet by 208 feet.
+For comparison, a standard American football field is 57,600 square feet, which makes an acre of land three quarters the size of the field.

 What to Consider When Determining the Optimal Number of Goats Per Acre